What the hell is going on in Michigan? Here’s the latest election update and why it matters

 What happens next?

 Michigan officials have vowed to count every vote no matter how long it takes, so expect the counting to continue.
-How the lawsuit plays out is anyone’s guess.

-Note: This story is developing and this post has been updated with new details.
+How the Trump campaign’s legal challenges will play out remains to be seen.